Autherain/flask_api_crawler_arxiv/README.md

 The arXviv API project is a comprehensive web application that serves as an interface for retrieving and managing academic articles from ArXiv, a repository of scholarly articles in the field of computer science.

 Each day at 23:00 (11 pm), a cron will activate to retrieve 100 articles from the OpenArchive Initiative to store it inside the mongo database.
 100 articles is the limit imposed by ARxiv.
+Because mongodb is used, no verification is implemented when inserting a document.

 The API is made with flask.
 The API gateway is made with nginx to only communicate with http.